tsamo13/BUILD-IT/README.md

 ---

 ## Code Folder
-All source code is located in the `code_files` folder, which contains:
+All source code is located in the `code` folder, which contains:
 - **Citizen** :   Includes code related to the actions and responsibilities of the individual user (citizen) such as evaluating construction companies and publish new projects.
 - **Construction** :  Includes code for construction companies to manage projects.
 - **Workshop** : Includes code for workshop users to progress updates and project notifications.